rlindoerfer/rlindoerfer.github.io/index.md

 * Helpful person, however he has also some prejudices towards others.
 * He lost his wife several years ago.
 She got killed by a car bomb.
 * He got 2 brothers.
 His father left them when they were still kids.

+Adrian Monk said:
+> It's a gift and a curse.